 The samples are offered in 48kHz/24bit resolution.
 The multiple releases have three levels: short, mid and long.
-Hauptwerk v4.2 and higher supported.
-The sample set is encrypted, which means that it can be used with Hauptwerk Basic or Hauptwerk Advanced versions exclusively.
-Hauptwerk Advanced version is strongly recommended, the Basic version is not suitable to run the Surround variant of the sample set (memory limitations, audio channels limitations).
+Hauptwerk v.5 and higher supported.
+The sample set is encrypted and dongle protected, which means that it can be used with the Hauptwerk Hauptwerk software exclusively.
+Hauptwerk Advanced version is strongly recommended, the Lite version is not suitable to run the Surround variant of the sample set (memory limitations, audio channels limitations).
 There is no use of the sample set possible in any other software.
 The reverb time is ca. 4 seconds.

 The original compass of the keyboards is 56 keys.
 Most stops of the 3rd manual have inner extension up to 68 pipes for the use with the super-couplers.
 The original compass of the pedal division is 30 sounding tones.